preendata/preen/docs/getting-started/hello-world/configuring-sources.md

 ---
-description: Define the data sources your Hypha session can connect to
+description: Define the data sources your Preen session can connect to
 ---

 # Configuring Sources

-Hypha maintains a configuration file in `$HOME/.hypha/sources.yml` by default.
-This is can be overridden via the `HYPHA_CONFIG_PATH` environment variable.
+Preen maintains a configuration file in `$HOME/.preen/sources.yml` by default.
+This is can be overridden via the `PREEN_CONFIG_PATH` environment variable.

 A config file might look like this: